-School Toilets FAQs
+School Washrooms FAQs

 Considering undertaking a school toilet refurbishment?
 We’ve answered some of the top questions below.
 If you don’t see your query or need more information, please give us a call on 0115 811 4242.

-What Are The Legal Requirements For School Toilets In The UK?
+What Are The School Toilet Regulations UK?

 The legal requirements for school toilets can look very different for primary and secondary schools.